Home Warranty Response Times: How Long Does It Really Take to Get Service?

 The Home Warranty Response Timeline: Step by Step

-When a covered system or appliance breaks down, the clock starts ticking — but the path from filing a claim to having a working refrigerator (or HVAC unit) again involves several distinct stages, each with its own timeframe.
+When a covered system or appliance breaks down, the clock starts ticking.
+The path from filing a claim to having a working refrigerator (or HVAC unit) again involves several distinct stages, each with its own timeframe.
 Understanding these stages upfront helps you set realistic expectations and avoid frustration.

-Here's a breakdown of the typical home warranty service process:
+Here's a breakdown of the typical home warranty service process in 2026:

 Stage Typical Timeframe